0xf333/frame_nest/README.md

 http://localhost:3000/
 ```

+ ⚠️⚠️⚠️ Upload a batch of images by putting them inside a zip folder.
+Please note that the zip folder **should only contain images not nested inside any other folders.**

 &nbsp;

 ## OS specific instructions
-This installation guide is for Mac and Linux users.
+This installation guide is for Linux users.

 &nbsp;

 ## TODO
 - [ ] Add Windows installation guide
+- [ ] Add MacOS installation guide
 - [ ] Add code documentation